infantiablue/techika/src/blog/posts/2021-05-18-isNaN-vs-Number_isNaN.md

 ```

 To understand this behavior, we need to understand how it works properly.
-According from MDN: "*When the argument to the isNaN function is not of type Number, the value is first **coerced to a `Number`**.
+According to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/isNaN): "*When the argument to the isNaN function is not of type Number, the value is first **coerced to a `Number`**.
 The resulting value is then tested to determine whether it is `NaN`*"

-Then, many people agure that its behavior for non-numeric arguments has been confusing and may cause unexpected result.
+Then, many people argue that its behavior for non-numeric arguments has been confusing and may cause unexpected results.
 As the result, the new function was introduced in ECMAScript 2015 (ES6) to solve this problem.

-### `Number.isNaN()`
+## `Number.isNaN()`

 It is a static function from the primitive wrapper object - Number.
 The most important feature of the function is that it **doesn't force converting the argument to a number**.
 Because `NaN` is the only value in JavaScript that is not equal to itself, Number.isNaN() has been claimed it is necessary.